grz0zrg/Computer-Graphics/README.md

 Some of the starting one are from 2006.
 (Context Free Art)

-This include generative art (algorithmic art), tiny code autonomous drawing algorithms (IFS, feedback), video experiments, 3d, software rendering, some shaders, unfinished games / engines mostly done for the rendering / technical aspect such as a Wargame hex tile engine, tile based multilayer OARPG etc. with code varying in quality.
-Some may not work anymore due to Web API changes.
+This include generative art (algorithmic art), tiny code autonomous drawing algorithms (IFS, feedback), video experiments, 3d, software rendering, some shaders.

 `NoCode` directory contain images / videos produced with variant OR unreleased / lost code